Govind Talwalkar: Author of books on modern history of India and the world

 Talwalkar was a scholar as well as a writer.
 His books were based on deep research.
 He has written several books on the modern history of India.
 His book on the constitutional aspects of transfer of power in India - Sattantar:1947, vol 1,2,3 - is now in its third edition.
 This book as well as his other books Naoroji te Nehru, Niyatishi Karar, Gandhi Parva (vol 1 and 2) encompass the freedom movement of India, for the transfer of power from the British, with the historical, economic and cultural perspective and lucid analysis.
 They are considered very important for the study of that period for scholars as well as general public.

 Many of Talwalkar's books are on the leaders of India's freedom movement : Justice Ranade, Tilak, Gopal Krishna Gokhale.
 Like Gokhale, Talwalkar was a social reformer and a patriot.
 The books Naoroji te Nehru; Virat dnyani:Nyaymurti Ranade; Tilak darshan; Bal Gangadhar Tilak received various awards.
 He translated his Marathi book Nek Namdar Gokhale into English, entitled, Gopal Krishna Gokhale: Life and Times, published by Rupa and Co.
 The Tribunes review of Gopal Krishna Gokhale: Life and Times praises Talwalkar as "a versatile journalist", and describes the book as a "comprehensive study" with a "lucid and straightforward" narrative.
 Talwalkar made further changes to this book in English.
 This new book entitled Gopal Krishna Gokhale:Gandhi's Political Guru was published by the Pentagon Press.
 The Hindu's review of Gopal Krishna Gokhale:Gandhi's political guru notes that in addition to being a classic biography of Gokhale, it is also an in-depth study of the country's freedom struggle in the early stages; and skillfully locates Gokhale's work in the context of his times.

 Talwalkar's book Bharat Ani Jag is a scholarly analysis of India's foreign policy and economic and political situation in the post-independence era (i.e. since 1947).
 It is a valuable reference book.

 Talwalkar was the author of books on the wars in Iraq & Afghanistan – Iraqdahan, Agnikand.

-His books have been well received for their wealth of information, insight, scholarship and style.
-He wrote fluently in Marathi as well as English.
-He always wrote in beautiful, cultured, decent Marathi in the tradition of Lokmanya Tilak & Ramdas Swami, making even very difficult and scholarly topics easy for the common people to understand.
-His books are a treasure trove of scholarship and a great joy to read.